skickar/ChickenManGame/README.md

 ## Required Hardware

-This game requires three elements to play:
+This game requires two elements to play:
 * Two ESP8266 (reccomended D1 mini or NodeMCU) to serve as the game piece and create the access point, with an RGB LED or three single LED's.
 * A Raspberry Pi or other Linux computer with a wireless network adapter capible of packet capture.
+Players join this computer over SSH to play the game.

 ## How to play